Hipo/django-suit-flame/README.md

 ### How it works?
 Flame syncs the contents of the change form regularly with Firebase.
 When the user saves the form, it deletes this data from firebase.
-However if the user leaves the page without saving the form, the data stays at the page.
+However if the user leaves the page without saving the form, the unsaved data stays at the page.
 When the user re-enters to that page, he sees a notification box that says "You have unsaved changes" The user can choose to apply the changes to the form or ignore (and delete) this content forever.